andrelohmann/silverstripe-bootstrap_social_connect/README.md

  * remove every API except (or add) Google+ API
  * go to credentials/Zugangsdaten and add an OAuth Client ID

+#### Instagram

+ * go to https://instagram.com/developer/ and register your application (Manage Clients)
+ * set the correct URL
+ * fetch API Key and API Secret and set inside your _ss_environment.php

 #### Twitter

  * go to https://apps.twitter.com/ and create a new application